 A complete application includes:

-Address your research description to an audience of intelligent reviewers who may not be familiar with your field.
+Address your research description to an audience of reviewers who may not be familiar with your field.
 Clearly explain the importance of your research to a lay audience.
 Do not use jargon or technical, field-specific terminology.

 Format: No more than 2 pages.
 Double spaced, 12-point font, 1-inch margins, numbered pages, and your name on each page.

 - Your research description should include all appropriate details necessary for judging the quality of your research or creative endeavor.
 Depending upon your discipline, this may include:

 - Experimental design